-How do you know when the sauce is ready?
+How do you know when blueberry sauce is cooked?

 Firstly because the sauce will have an incredible deep red/purple color and secondly the berries will be bursting out with flavor.
 Almost as though they are melting and that's when the syrup starts pouring out, they are ready.

-- 2 to 3 tablespoons of extra maizena for the paste
+- 2 to 3 tbsps of extra maizena for the paste

 - 2 large eggs

-- Step 1 Preheat the oven to 180 Degrees and line a round oven proof dish with baking paper.
+- Preheat the Oven: Preheat your oven to 180 degrees Celsius (350 degrees Fahrenheit) and line a round oven-proof dish with baking paper.

-- Step 2 Pour 1 cup of berries into a colander or strainer and cover with Maizena.
-Set aside
+- Prepare Blueberries: Place 1 cup of blueberries into a colander or strainer and cover them with Maizena (cornstarch).
+Set them aside.

-- Step 13 Once boiling, drop the heat to medium and using a wooden spoon keep turning it over to get the perfect combination of half sauce and half beautiful bursting berries.
+- Simmer and Stir: Reduce the heat to medium and, using a wooden spoon, keep turning the mixture to combine it into a delightful combination of half sauce and half bursting berries.

-- Step 14 Carefully pour the sauce over the cake.
+- Pour Over Cake: Carefully pour the blueberry sauce over the cooled cake.

 - Finish: Sprinkle the top of the cake with a little caster sugar for added sweetness.